ldss-project/docs/README.md

-# PM Project 2023: GameCo Case Study
+# LdSS Project

-Project simulation for the exam of Project Management.
+Project for the exam of Laboratory of Software Systems.

+[#]: TODO
-See documentation at the [repository webpage](https://jahrim.github.io/pm/).
+See documentation at the [repository webpage](https://github.com/ldss-project.github.io/docs).